 By this point, you’ve successfully remodeled your kitchen.
 Congratulations!
-But now you likely have leftover materials.
-Extra cabinets, old appliances, tools you won’t need anymore, extra cans of paint, you name it.
+But now you likely have leftover materials such as extra cabinets, old appliances, tools you won’t need anymore, extra cans of paint...—you name it, you've got it.
 So, what are you going to do with it all?
 Here are some suggestions:

 Sell it!
 This is a great way to make back some of the money you spent remodeling your kitchen.
-Use sites like Facebook Marketplace, Craigslist, eBay, or just have a good old fashioned yard sale to clean out the materials.
-The benefit of selling it is that you’re able to put old products to good use while making some extra money!
-The downside is it might take a while to sell a refrigerator or cabinets — not to mention the complications of transport.
+Use sites like Facebook Marketplace, Craigslist, eBay, or just have a good old fashioned yard sale to clear out the materials.
+The benefit of selling is that you’re able to put old products to good use while making some extra money!
+The downside is it might take a while to sell a refrigerator or cabinets—not to mention the complications of transport.
 If you need to get rid of your remodel materials quickly, selling them might not be the best option.

 Reuse it.
 Have old kitchen cabinets you don’t want in the house anymore?
 Install them in your garage for extra storage space!
 Do you have extra boxes of tile taking up space?
 Make a mosaic table or lay them in your garden outside!
 There are many ways you can creatively reuse extra building materials.

 Donate it.
-If you don't want to use the leftover materials yourself or recycle them, think about donating them to a high school woodworking shop, scrapyard, or Habitat for Humanity's ReStore.
-Our two outlets accept donations of gently used appliances, housewares, and furniture as well as building materials like paint, lumber, tiles, and more.
-We have specific requirements for kitchen cabinets: The doors, drawers, and hinges must be attached, they must be less than 20 years old, stained or factory painted, and custom cabinets must be 6′ or smaller runs.
+If you don't want to use the leftover materials yourself or recycle them, think about donating them to ReStore.
+You may be surprised to find out how much of a tax break you can get from donating building materials.
+Our outlets accept donations of gently used appliances, housewares, and furniture as well as building materials like paint, lumber, tiles, and more.
 Check out our donations guidelines to learn more.

 A kitchen remodel is a big project, but it’s one of the most valuable projects you can tackle in your home.
 We hope this guide will help you on your DIY journey, and if you ever have any questions, stop by one of our two ReStore locations in the Twin Cities!